Finding a home - Conveyancing - First time buyer

 • Condensation.
 The warning signs are water collecting on the inside of windows, black mould on the walls, wallpaper peeling and a strong musty smell.

 • Room size and storage.
-Ensure all rooms will meet your needs (and factor in space for any furniture you’re planning to take with you).
+Ensure all rooms will meet your needs and factor in space for your furniture.

 • Insulation.
 Are the windows double glazed?
 Check windows to spot signs of poor insulation that might cause issues in keeping the house warm and increasing energy consumption.